-If your child is nervous about meeting their new teacher, tell them how teachers will take care of them.
-Tell your child teachers will guide them and will behave in a good manner.
-Make sure to tell positive things about the teacher so that your child will engage with them.
+If your child is nervous about meeting their new teacher, tell them how the teacher will take care of them.
+Tell your child’s teachers will guide them and they will behave in a good manner.
+Make sure to say positive things about the teacher so that your child will engage with them.

 While your child was enjoying their summer, they may have gotten behind.
 Help them catch up by assisting with homework and giving them assignments to work on over the break.
 If your child attends their first day of school without completing assignments, they might have to face a negative comment from the teacher.
 Don’t let it happen.